-(I) Netherhall Learning Campus Junior School Behaviour Regulation Policy September 2023 expectations of our school community.
-Class charters and pastoral discussions and responses to behaviour will use these as the foundation.
+(I) Netherhall Learning Campus Junior School Behaviour Regulation Policy and pastoral discussions and responses to behaviour will use these as the foundation.

-Our school has four core values that underpin the
+Our school has four core values that underpin the expectations of our school community.
+Class charters to be our best